mariasoroka/CLA/README.md

 ### Reproducing results
-To run the code and to reproduce our results it is necessary to install [Lightspeed Toolbox](https://github.com/tminka/lightspeed) for Matlab to get access to $\texttt{flops}$ function that is missing in current versions of Matlab.
+To run the code and to reproduce our results it is necessary to install [Lightspeed Toolbox](https://github.com/tminka/lightspeed) for Matlab to get access to $\texttt{flops}$ function that is missing in current version of Matlab.